-Goal #1: Decrease the number of clients in the developmental center.
+Goal #1: Decrease the number of clients in Institutional settings.

 - ➤ Develop 2 new living options for clients currently in state developmental centers, locked mental health facilities or Out-of-State. - ➤ Assist 7 previously identified clients to move out of the developmental center into the community.